GlobalFishingWatch/pelagos-client/README.md

 ## Running a local dev environment

-You can start a quick http server to host your app with `make server`.
+You can start a quick http server to host your app with `make dev-server`.
 This will start a server on your local port 8000, and generate some test workspace.
 Check out the output from the command, it provides a link to the workspace itself.